stas-sl/esphome-sound-level-meter/README.md

   # additional offset if needed
   offset: 0dB                   # default: empty

-  # for flexibility sensors are organized hierarchically into groups. each group
-  # could have any number of filters, sensors and nested groups.
-  # for examples if there is a top level group A with filter A and nested group B
-  # with filter B, then for sensors inside group B filters A and then B will be
-  # applied:
-  # groups:
-  #   # group A
-  #   - filters:
-  #       - filter A
-  #     groups:
-  #       # group B
-  #       - filters:
-  #           - filter B
-  #         sensors:
+  # under dsp_filters section you can define multiple filters,
-  #           - sensor X
+  # which can be referenced later by each sensor
-  groups:
-    # group 1 (mic eq)
-    - filters:

   # for now only SOS filter type is supported, see math/filter-design.ipynb
   # to learn how to create or convert other filter types to SOS
+  dsp_filters:
+    - id: f_inmp441             # INMP441 mic eq @ 48kHz
-        - type: sos
+      type: sos
       coeffs:
-            # INMP441:
         #      b0            b1           b2          a1            a2
-            - [ 1.0019784 , -1.9908513  , 0.9889158 , -1.9951786  , 0.99518436]

-      # nested groups
-      groups:
-        # group 1.1 (no weighting)
+        - [1.0019784, -1.9908513, 0.9889158, -1.9951786, 0.99518436]
+    - id: f_a                   # A weighting @ 48kHz
+      type: sos
+      coeffs:
+        #       b0           b1            b2             a1            a2
+        - [0.16999495, 0.741029, 0.52548885, -0.11321865, -0.056549273]
+        - [1., -2.00027, 1.0002706, -0.03433284, -0.79215795]
+        - [1., -0.709303, -0.29071867, -1.9822421, 0.9822986]
+    - id: f_c                   # C weighting @ 48kHz
+      type: sos
+      coeffs:
+        #       b0             b1             b2             a1             a2
+        - [-0.49651518, -0.12296628, -0.0076134163, -0.37165618, 0.03453208]
+        - [1., 1.3294908, 0.44188643, 1.2312505, 0.37899444]
+        - [1., -2., 1., -1.9946145, 0.9946217]

-        - sensors:
+  sensors:
     # 'eq' type sensor calculates Leq (average) sound level over specified period
     - type: eq
       name: LZeq_1s
       id: LZeq_1s
       # you can override updated_interval specified on top level
       # individually per each sensor
       update_interval: 1s

     # you can have as many sensors of same type, but with different
     # other parameters (e.g. update_interval) as needed
     - type: eq
       name: LZeq_1min
       id: LZeq_1min
       unit_of_measurement: dBZ

     # 'max' sensor type calculates Lmax with specified window_size.
     # for example, if update_interval is 60s and window_size is 1s
     # then it will calculate 60 Leq values for each second of audio data
     # and the result will be max of them
     - type: max
       name: LZmax_1s_1min
       id: LZmax_1s_1min
       window_size: 1s
       unit_of_measurement: dBZ

     # same as 'max', but 'min'
     - type: min
       name: LZmin_1s_1min
       id: LZmin_1s_1min
       window_size: 1s
       unit_of_measurement: dBZ

     # it finds max single sample over whole update_interval
     - type: peak
       name: LZpeak_1min
       id: LZpeak_1min
       unit_of_measurement: dBZ

-        # group 1.2 (A-weighting)
-        - filters:
-            # for now only SOS filter type is supported, see math/filter-design.ipynb
-            # to learn how to create or convert other filter types to SOS
-            - type: sos
-              coeffs:
-                # A-weighting:
-                #       b0           b1            b2             a1            a2
-                - [ 0.16999495 ,  0.741029   ,  0.52548885 , -0.11321865 , -0.056549273]
-                - [ 1.         , -2.00027    ,  1.0002706  , -0.03433284 , -0.79215795 ]
-                - [ 1.         , -0.709303   , -0.29071867 , -1.9822421  ,  0.9822986  ]
-          sensors:
     - type: eq
       name: LAeq_1min
       id: LAeq_1min
       unit_of_measurement: dBA

+      # The dsp_filters field is a list of filter IDs defined
+      # in the main component's corresponding section.
+      # If you're only using a single filter, you can omit the brackets.
+      # Alternatively, instead of referencing an existing filter,
+      # you can define a filter directly here in the same format
+      # as in the main component.
+However, this filter won't be reusable
+      # across other sensors, so it’s best to use this approach only when
+      # each sensor requires its own unique filters that don't overlap with others.
+      dsp_filters: [f_inmp441, f_a]
     - type: max
       name: LAmax_1s_1min
       id: LAmax_1s_1min
       window_size: 1s
       unit_of_measurement: dBA
+      dsp_filters: [f_inmp441, f_a]
     - type: min
       name: LAmin_1s_1min
       id: LAmin_1s_1min
       window_size: 1s
       unit_of_measurement: dBA
+      dsp_filters: [f_inmp441, f_a]
     - type: peak
       name: LApeak_1min
       id: LApeak_1min
       unit_of_measurement: dBA

-        # group 1.3 (C-weighting)
-        - filters:
-            # for now only SOS filter type is supported, see math/filter-design.ipynb
-            # to learn how to create or convert other filter types to SOS
-            - type: sos
-              coeffs:
-                # C-weighting:
-                #       b0             b1             b2             a1             a2
-                - [-0.49651518  , -0.12296628  , -0.0076134163, -0.37165618   , 0.03453208  ]
-                - [ 1.          ,  1.3294908   ,  0.44188643  ,  1.2312505    , 0.37899444  ]
-                - [ 1.          , -2.          ,  1.          , -1.9946145    , 0.9946217   ]
-          sensors:
+      dsp_filters: [f_inmp441, f_a]

     - type: eq
       name: LCeq_1min
       id: LCeq_1min
       unit_of_measurement: dBC
+      dsp_filters: [f_inmp441, f_c]
     - type: max
       name: LCmax_1s_1min
       id: LCmax_1s_1min
       window_size: 1s
       unit_of_measurement: dBC
+      dsp_filters: [f_inmp441, f_c]
     - type: min
       name: LCmin_1s_1min
       id: LCmin_1s_1min
       window_size: 1s
       unit_of_measurement: dBC
+      dsp_filters: [f_inmp441, f_c]
     - type: peak
       name: LCpeak_1min
       id: LCpeak_1min
       unit_of_measurement: dBC
+      dsp_filters: [f_inmp441, f_c]

 # automation
 # available actions: